bug-me-not/XBTIT-Blu-Edition-by-BluCrew/README.md

 <b>:GENERAL NOTES:</b><br>
 - Look to your Users Group Settings, do they match what you want?<br>
 - You need to create the boards for your internal forum.<br>
-- It is a lot of new stuff to take in, any bugs please open a issue on git.<br>
+- It is a lot of new stuff to take in, any bugs please open a issue.<br>

 <b>:CREDITS:</b><br>
 - BluCrew (HDVinie and MrG01)<br>